Spontaneous orbital magnetization of mesoscopic dipole dimers: Zero-field susceptibility and finite-field magnetic moment of an individual nanoparticle

-The model presented above results in the ZFS presented in Fig.~\ref{fig:ZFS_1NP}.
+The model above described, when treating perturbatively the diamagnetic term of the corresponding Hamiltonian, results in the ZFS given by Eq.~(A5) in Ref.~\cite{gomez18_PRB} and presented in Fig.~\ref{fig:ZFS_1NP}.
 We there show the ZFS as a function of the nanoparticle radius $a$ (scaled with the Fermi wave vector $k_\mathrm{F}$) for three different temperatures (scaled with the Fermi temperature $T_\mathrm{F}$): $T/T_\mathrm{F}=5\times10^{-3}$ which corresponds to the case of gold at room temperature [Fig.~\ref{fig:ZFS_1NP}(a)], $T/T_\mathrm{F}=5\times10^{-4}$ [Fig.~\ref{fig:ZFS_1NP}(b)], and $T/T_\mathrm{F}=5\times10^{-5}$ [Fig.~\ref{fig:ZFS_1NP}(c)].
 At room temperature, one can see on Fig.~\ref{fig:ZFS_1NP}(a) that the ZFS oscillates as a function of the nanoparticle size between para- and diamagnetic values that are much larger (in absolute value) than the Landau susceptibility $\chi_\mathrm{L}$ given in Eq.~\eqref{eq:chi_L}.
-Since the ZFS of bulk gold is of the order of $10\,\chi_\mathrm{L}$, the quantum confinement of the electron eigenstates has already a sizeable effect on the magnetic response of the nanoparticle at room temperature.
-When the temperature is lowered by one order of magnitude [Fig.~\ref{fig:ZFS_1NP}(b)], paramagnetic peaks on top of a diamagnetic background (of the order of $\chi_\mathrm{dia}\simeq -(2/5)(k_\mathrm{F}a)^2$ \cite{gomez21_preprint}) start to develop around certain values of $k_\mathrm{F}a$.
+Since the ZFS of bulk gold is of the order of $10\,\chi_\mathrm{L}$, the quantum confinement of the electronic eigenstates has already a sizeable effect on the magnetic response of the nanoparticle at room temperature.
+When the temperature is lowered by one order of magnitude [Fig.~\ref{fig:ZFS_1NP}(b)], paramagnetic peaks on top of a diamagnetic background (of the order of $ -(2/5)(k_\mathrm{F}a)^2|\chi_\mathrm{L}|$ \cite{gomez21_preprint}) start to develop around certain values of $k_\mathrm{F}a$.
 For the displayed nanoparticle sizes, such peaks can attain values of the ZFS that are one order of magnitude larger than the typical values at room temperature.
-At even lower temperature [Fig.~\ref{fig:ZFS_1NP}(c)], these paramagnetic peaks are two orders of magnitude larger than the typical values of $\chi$ obtained at room temperature, and coincide with the zeroes $\zeta_{nl}$ of the spherical Bessel functions of the first kind [see the thin gray vertical lines in Fig.~\ref{fig:ZFS_1NP}(c)], as the latter determine the zero-field spectrum [cf.\ Eq.~\eqref{eq:spectrum}].
+At even lower temperature [Fig.~\ref{fig:ZFS_1NP}(c)], these paramagnetic peaks are two orders of magnitude larger than the typical values of $\chi$ obtained at room temperature, and coincide with $k_\mathrm{F}a=\zeta_{nl}$.
+Here, $\zeta_{nl}$ corresponds to the $n$th zero of the spherical Bessel function of the first kind $j_l(z)$ [see the thin gray vertical lines in Fig.~\ref{fig:ZFS_1NP}(c)], and determines the zero-field spectrum characterized by the principal ($n$) and angular momentum ($l$) quantum numbers \cite{gomez18_PRB}.